 The first in a series of steps to take to build your child’s self-esteem.
-Here’s one moment that all Moms dread: you’re standing next your daughter, and she looks in the mirror and says “Mommy I’m Ugly!”
+Here’s one moment that all Moms dread: you’re standing next to your daughter, and she looks in the mirror and says “Mommy I’m Ugly!”

 As a child psychotherapist, I’m very familiar with this scenario.
 So when I recently encountered another Mom’s who wrote, “My daughter said ‘Mommy, I’m Ugly!” and another said her daughter said “Mommy I’m fat” (and she isn’t) I felt compelled to share what it probably means, and specific techniques that can help our children build their self-esteem.

-(See the books “My Feelings are Hungry” Or Hungry Feelings not Hungry Tummy if your child is overweight) on Amazon
+(See the books “My Feelings are Hungry” Or Hungry Feelings not Hungry Tummy if your child is overweight) on amazon

 When your daughter doubts her appearance, your heart sinks, and your first impulse is to say, “That’s not true, you’re so beautiful.
 Why would you say that?”
 Every Mom worries that this is the first step on the long road to poor self-esteem.